ardiebarrys/ardiebarrys.github.io/_pages/biography.md

   <h3>Long-Term Direction</h3>
   <p>
-    Ardie’s long-term academic goal is to contribute to mechanistic toxicology and molecular systems biology by developing research that is both biologically detailed and conceptually integrative.
+    Ardie's long-term academic goal is to contribute to mechanistic toxicology and molecular systems biology by developing research that is both biologically detailed and conceptually integrative.
 He is particularly interested in work that connects exposure science, cellular stress responses, endocrine regulation, reproductive health, systems-level disease models, and responsible scientific innovation.
   </p>

   <p>